digo-smithh/Circles-PyGame/README.md

 # License

-Copyright &copy; Eduardo Migueis and Rodrigo Smith 2020.
+Copyright &copy; Rodrigo Smith 2020.

 Distributed under the GNU GENERAL PUBLIC LICENSE V3 license.
 See LICENSE for more information.